Half Century Trojans

 Can I contribute to Scholarships?

-Half Century Trojans strengthen the university’s legacy by sponsoring the Half Century Trojans Scholarship Program, which annually confers scholarships of $10,000 each to a number of direct descendants of Half Century Trojans.
+Half Century Trojans strengthen the university’s legacy by sponsoring the Half Century Trojans Scholarship Program, which annually confers scholarships of $13,000 each to a number of direct descendants of Half Century Trojans.
 The scholarships, open only to continuing USC students, are awarded based on academic achievement, leadership potential and community service.
-For more information, please contact the USC Dornsife College of Letters, Arts & Sciences at (213) 740-5930 or visit the scholarship information page.
+For more information, please contact the USC Dornsife Office of Advancement by calling (213) 740-4990 or visit dornsife.usc.edu/giving to make a donation.